Table of Contents

 Denitrification is more active in the regions where water-filled pore space in the soil exceeds 60 per cent.
 The end-product gas depends on the soil conditions and the microbial community.
-As the deficiency of oxygen increases, microbes perform its functions by converting more of the nitrate to dinitrogen (N2) gas.
-For the purposes of nutrient management, denitrification results in a loss of valuable nitrogen (N), but the impact in the atmosphere will vary.
+As the deficiency of oxygen increases, microbes perform their functions by converting more of the nitrate to dinitrogen (N2) gas.
+For the purposes of nutrient management, denitrification results in a loss of valuable nitrogen (N), but the impact on the atmosphere will vary.

 Factors affecting the denitrification process

 The complete process of denitrification is influenced by the following factors:

 The main factor which influences the process of denitrification is the organic content in the soil.
 The organic matter available within the soil is the only source of nutrition for the bacteria.
 Therefore, the soil bacteria require a source of readily available organic matter, either from the plants, from the soil or from other additional sources.

 - Soil texture

 - Moisture content in the soil

 - The concentrate of nitrate in the soil

 This article concludes a brief introduction to denitrification and its process.
 For more information on Biology, life science, its branches and other related topics, keep visiting our website at BYJU’S Biology.

 Denitrification is the process during which the nitrogen compound is released back into the atmosphere by converting nitrate (NO3-) into gaseous nitrogen.